thoughtspot/thoughtspot.github.io/_appliance/hardware/installing-the-smc.md

 2. Enter your admin password when prompted.<br>
     Ask your network administrator if you don't know the password.

+{: id="node-step-2"}
 ### Step 2: Change to the `install` directory
 In your terminal, change directory to `/home/admin/install` by running the command `cd /home/admin/install`.
 If your `/install` subdirectory does not exist, you may have to use the `/home/admin` directory.

     $ cd /home/admin/install

+{: id="node-step-3"}
-### Step 3: Get a list of nodes to configure
+### Step 3: Get a template for network configuration
-Run the `tscli cluster get-config` command to get a list of the nodes that must be configured for the new cluster, and redirect it to the file `nodes.config`.
+Run the `tscli cluster get-config` command to get a template for network configuration.
+Redirect it to the file `nodes.config`.
 You can find more information on this process in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).

     $ tscli cluster get-config |& tee nodes.config

+{: id="node-step-4"}
-### Step 4: Configure the network of nodes
+### Step 4: Prepare node configuration
 1. Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example).
-2. Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.
+2. Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.<br>
-  * If you have additional nodes, complete each node within the nodes.config file in the same way.
+If you have additional nodes, complete each node within the nodes.config file in the same way.

-  Make sure that you do not edit any part of the nodes.config file except the sections explained in [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html).
-Deleting quotation marks, commas, or other parts of the code could cause setup to fail.
+Do not edit any part of the nodes.config file except the sections described in [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html).
+If you delete quotation marks, commas, or other parts of the code, it may cause setup to fail.

+{: id="node-step-5"}
 ### Step 5: Configure the nodes
-Configure the nodes in the `nodes.config` file using the [`set-config` command]({{ site.baseurl }}/appliance/hardware/installing-the-smc.html#set-config-command).
-Run `$ cat nodes.config | tscli cluster set-config` in your terminal.
-If the command returns an error, refer to [set-config error recovery]({{ site.baseurl }}/appliance/hardware/installing-the-smc.html#node-scout-restart).
+Configure the nodes in the `nodes.config` file using the `set-config` command.

+Run `$ cat nodes.config | tscli cluster set-config` in your terminal.<br>
+If the command returns an error, refer to [set-config error recovery]({{ site.baseurl }}#set-config-error-recovery).
-{: id="set-config-command"}

-**Set-config**
 ```
 $ cat nodes.config | tscli cluster set-config